rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 instead realists about science, math, and/or ethics, for example following a version of structural realism about the discoveries from science, capturing and constraining real structures in nature.

+Comte on the unknowability of the composition of stars:

+>   On the subject of stars, all investigations which are not ultimately reducible
+>   to simple visual observations are ... necessarily denied to us.
+While we can
+>   conceive of the possibility of determining their shapes, their sizes, and their
+>   motions, we shall never be able by any means to study their chemical composition
+>   or their mineralogical structure ...
+Our knowledge concerning their gaseous
+>   envelopes is necessarily limited to their existence, size ... and refractive
+>   power, we shall not at all be able to determine their chemical composition
+>   or even their density...
+I regard any notion concerning the true mean
+>   temperature of the various stars as forever denied to us. [^Comte1835stars]

+[^Comte1835stars]: @Comte_1835_Cours_de_la_Philosophie_Positive\,
+    Translation of passage taken from <https://faculty.virginia.edu/rwoclass/astr1210/comte.html>

 See also: